hbz/laser3/documentation/upgrade.md

 ### Naming Convention
   * **Private methods** in domain classes, controllers, and services should be named with a leading underscore to avoid confusion.
     In general, some of the currently found constructs should be reconsidered!
+  * **Helper and Utils** - Helper classes can be defined in affected packages and named according to the context.
+Global utilities should be defined in package *de.laser.utils*

 ### Opencsv